-The slightly spicy potted crab deserves a round and buttery white from Burgundy.
-This combination will enhance your starter and lift it to high levels of pairing.
+The slightly spicy potted crab deserves a round and buttery white wine from Burgundy.
+This combination will enhance your starter and lift it too high levels of pairing.
 And our producer from Burgundy Domaine Guerrin has just what you need, whether you chose a Saint Véran or a Pouilly Fuissé, you won’t be disappointed with either of them.

 Salmon en croute

 Salmon en croute goes best with a white wine although even a light red wouldn’t do any harm to the dish or the wine.
 But my best pairing would come from a full rich Chablis, preferably a premier cru so that it has more body to it, the Chablis Premier Cru Vosgros from Domaine Gueguen would be an amazing match.

 The other combination possible would be a white Bordeaux, a very rich white wine that will go lovely with the Salmon, Domaine Roy-Trocard chateau Mancèdre would be a stunning match.

 A very traditional Easter dish, your famous roast lamb and if you can get it from salted marshland it’s even better.
 Lamb is a very strong dish and deserves a full-bodied red wine, whether you prefer Bordeaux with high tannins or maybe Cote du Rhone with full-bodied fruit.
 In Bordeaux I would choose a full-bodied Fronsac from Clos du Roy and in cote du Rhone a perfect companion would be Lirac from Domaine Maby